How Does Modern Farming Affect Soil Fertility

 Overall, maintaining soil fertility is essential for sustainable agriculture and long-term food security, as it can help to increase crop yields, reduce the need for synthetic fertilizers and other inputs, and enhance soil health and resilience.

-What are the effects of modern agriculture on the environment
+What are the effects of modern Farming on the environment

-Modern agriculture practices have both positive and negative effects on the environment.
-Here are some of the negative effects of modern agriculture on the environment:
+Modern Farming practices have both positive and negative effects on the environment.
+Here are some of the negative effects of modern farming on the environment:

 Soil degradation

-Modern agriculture practices, such as intensive tillage, monoculture farming, and heavy use of synthetic fertilizers and pesticides, can lead to soil degradation and loss of soil fertility.
+Modern farming practices, such as intensive tillage, monoculture farming, and heavy use of synthetic fertilizers and pesticides, can lead to soil degradation and loss of soil fertility.

 • Water pollution